camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 - When event delivery is accepted, `sink` MUST be echoed in the response.
 - The implementation MUST NOT silently create the resource while ignoring the requested `sink`.
 If event delivery is unavailable, the consumer MUST be informed via the error response, so they can retry without `sink` (e.g. fall back to a polling pattern via `GET /<resource>`).

+Aforemention rules imply a breaking change, so as it is worth to state below since Metarelease Sync26:
+- New APIs that includes in their design the implicit subscription model MUST follow aforementioned behaviour.
+- Previous existing APIs that owns in their design the implicit subscription model.
+Whether to document/align with this behaviour is an each API's own decision:
+  - An API that wants to allow implementations without notification delivery adds it — that implies breaking change per section [7.4.
+Backward and Forward Compatibility of the CAMARA API Design Guide](./CAMARA-API-Design-Guide.md##74-backward-and-forward-compatibility) —, so a major version is required
+  - An API that expects every implementation to deliver events adds nothing and stays as it is.

 A sample OpenAPI template for the implicit-subscription pattern is available in [Commonalities/artifacts/api-templates](/artifacts/api-templates/) directory (`sample-implicit-events.yaml`), with common event schemas in [Commonalities/artifacts/common](/artifacts/common/) (`CAMARA_event_common.yaml`).

 #### 2.1.1.
 Instance-based (Implicit) Subscription Example